-The information in this section is intended for both client administrators and Workplace Manager administrators who are tasked with setting up and managing a Workplace implementation.
+The information in this section is intended for Workplace Administrators and Workplace Manager Administrators who are tasked with setting up and managing a Workplace implementation.

 Please be sure to fully review our Before You Begin: Projects topic before proceeding with this guide!